widderslainte/uod/07_magic/known_chlendi_spirits.md

 * The Faceless Warrior - a young spirit, said to be the captured essense of the dissipated Mindat god of war.
 * [Ghost of the Mark](ghost_of_the_mark.md)
 * Unfiaire - river spirit in the jungles of the south
+* **The Tail Prince** - The Tall Prince is a Chlendi Spirit of Vengeance, with teeth of ivory and eyes of gold.
+He is said to be the prince of a forgotten Chlendi clan, whose father poisoned him in the night so as to steal the prince's new bride.
+To summon him, seek out the poisonous dewbite mushrooms in the deepest swamplands.
+Prepare a broth of their stems and drink it at dusk.
+When two moons appear as three, place a copper coin in your mouth, count to ten, and swallow it.
+If your cause if just, you will awake when your vengeance is done.
+The only cost is your little finger.
+During the 3rd Century, it became fashionable in some southern cities to remove the little finger from one's offhand to give an aura of machismo.
+Youths and ne'er-do-wells would graffiti a four-fingered hand on the doors and buildings as a sign of intimidation.

 ### The Hajad
 Master spirits of a sphere or region, as described in [Viljimil's Hierarchy](viljimils_hierarchy.md).
 The Hajad of Winds rules the spirits of Air, Storms, and Winds across the Rhiat.